samarpanB/loopback-next/docs/site/Life-cycle.md

 We can then configure the application to trigger observers group by group as configured by an array of groups in order such as `['datasource', 'server']`.
-Observers within the same group can be notified in parallel.

 For example,